emilyw26/water_project/README.md

 FILES:

 classifier.py
-- Contains superverised and unsupervised learning methods that classify the data and outputs error rates for each method
+- Contains supervised and unsupervised learning methods that classify the data and outputs error rates for each method

 preProcessData.py